Book I of The Guardians of Gaia Series

 At first, the inert form did not move.
 She nudged him harder.
 For her efforts, she was rewarded with a loud and explosive snort.

 The next nudge with her foot sent the wind rushing from Jake’s lungs.
-She stepped back quickly as the American rolled and sat up, surprisingly fast for his size and level of inebriation.
-Wrapped in the hammock, he resembled a hairless, prostrate sea lion that had been trapped in a ghost net.
+She stepped back quickly as the American rolled and sat up surprisingly fast for his size and level of inebriation.
+Wrapped in the hammock, he resembled a hairless sea lion that had been trapped in a ghost net.

 Spinner looked at the woman, his eyes red and unfocused.
 “What?”
 He squinted at her, and then tried to open his eyes.
-“Aw, shit,” he said.
+“Aw, shit.”

-“Juanita, it’s too goddamn early for you to be yammering at me about dinero,” Jake said, his voice harsh and gravelly after a long round of alcohol and cigarettes.
+“Juanita, it’s too god damn early for you to be yammering at me about dinero.”
+Jake’s voice was harsh and gravelly after a long round of alcohol and cigarettes.

 “Are you sure?”
 Jake scratched his beard and then scratched his balls.
 “Last time I checked it was Friday.”